Guitar Techniques – 46 Essential Scale Patterns

 Enclosures have many variations that you can learn and solo with, but this one is the most popular.

 To build an enclosure, which you can see over a root note in this pattern, you first play a note one fret higher than that root note.

 From there, you play one fret below the target note.

 Essentially enclosing that target note, or encircling it with two chromatic notes.

-Building a bit of tension into your lines, these chromatic notes will need to be resolved to avoid an awkward moments in your solos.
+Building a bit of tension, these chromatic notes will need to be resolved to avoid an awkward moments in your solos.

 So, you can add enclosures to any part of the bar, or over any chord or scale, but make sure to land on the target note at the end of each enclosure.

-This’ll allow you to build tension and release into your Jazz guitar solos, and avoid any lines sounding like mistakes over Jazz standards.
+This’ll allow you to build tension and release into your jazz guitar solos, and avoid any lines sounding like mistakes.